Werewolves Within (film): Plot

-Those remaining in the lodge initially consider staying together to force the assailant out of hiding, but ultimately all but Finn and Cecily leave for their homes.
-However, with tensions having reached a boiling point in Beaverfield, the residents begin to kill each other.
-After nearly all the townsfolk are killed, Finn is attacked by Parker, who has armed himself with a crossbow and silver bolts.
-Parker accuses Finn of being the werewolf because he worked in locations where previous attacks occurred.
+Finn urges them to leave town in Marcus's truck, but Parker stands menacingly in the street.
+Finn lists Parker's possible motives for killing them: he suspects Cecily; the Wolfsons are blocking his pipeline; and Finn represents legal authority.
+While he's talking, Joaquim grabs Cecily to kill her due to a superstitious belief indicating that she is a werewolf, but he is then shot by Parker.
+Nearly all the townsfolk are dead.
+Finn is attacked by Parker, who accuses Finn of being the werewolf because he worked in locations where previous attacks occurred.
 Finn counters that there is no werewolf and Parker intentionally caused the paranoia gripping Beaverfield in order to have his proposed pipeline approved.
 Parker gains the upper hand against Finn, but a dying Joaquim manages to kill him.

-While Finn and Cecily recuperate in the town's bar, Finn learns that Dave was Beaverfield's previous mail carrier.
-He then realizes Cecily is the werewolf.
+Back in The Axe Den, Cecily tells Finn to rest while she gets a first aid kit.
+However, looking around, Finn finds undelivered packages in the back room and Dave Sherman's name tag.
+He realizes Cecily is the werewolf who killed Dave, Pete, and Chachi.
 Confronted by Finn, Cecily acknowledges she turned the residents against each other to make feasting on them easier.
-She subsequently attempts to kill Finn in her werewolf form, but Emerson arrives and saves Finn and then helps Finn seemingly kill Cecily.
-Still alive, Cecily makes a final effort to attack Finn and Emerson before Jeanine finishes her off with a silver crossbow bolt from Parker's crossbow.
+She subsequently attempts to kill Finn in her werewolf form, but Finn defeats her with the help of Emerson.
+Emerson repeats Finn's beliefs about being a good neighbor.
+Still alive, Cecily makes a final effort to attack Finn and Emerson before Jeanine finishes her off with a crossbow.